ADDAX

 Teaching Facts:

-1. Recent droughts, desertification of savanna lands, and increasing human population have all contributed to the decrease of addax populations.
+1. Droughts, desertification of savanna lands, and increasing human population have all contributed to the decrease of addax populations.

 2. Their meat and skin are prized by local people who use the hides for shoes and sandal soles.